Toloka/docs/en/guide/concepts/qa-pool-settings.md

 - You've stopped the [main pool](../../glossary.md#training-pool).
 This could limit the number of Tolokers with access to the pool.
 Start the training pool again.
 There will be more Tolokers who can access the tasks.

 - The filters you set are too strict.
-For example, a strong restriction on a certain skill that most users don't have.
+For example, a strong restriction on a certain skill that most Tolokers don't have.

-- Too many users are banned.
+- Too many Tolokers are banned.
 Ease the quality control rules.

 {% endcut %}